 Microsoft Research Ltd is offering fully funded PhD studentship in Computer Science at University of Leicester in UK.
-The International, UK/Europe students can apply for this application .
+The International, UK/Europe students can apply for this scholarship.
 Students should have a first-class or good upper second-class honors degree in computer science or a closely related discipline.
 English proficiency is required.
 Students should be a good programmer with a knowledge of semantics.
 The studentship covers tuition fees for three years and includes an annual stipend.
 Submit your application online or by post.

 Study Subject(s): The studentship is provided to study courses offered by the department of Computer Science.